How To Start a Business in Connecticut (Complete Guide)

 1. Greenfield Partners

-Greenfield Partners is a Connecticut-based real estate investment and development firm that has successfully grown by focusing on property redevelopment.
+Greenfield Partners is a Connecticut-based real estate investment and development firm that built its growth on a sharp focus on property redevelopment.

 2. Sift

-Sift, a fintech company based in Connecticut, provides machine learning technology to help businesses reduce fraud and chargebacks in real-time.
+Sift is a Connecticut-based fintech that uses machine learning to help businesses reduce fraud and chargebacks in real time.

 FAQs